Fishing in Tonga: When to Go, Where to Go and What to Catch

 The Best Places for Fishing in Tonga

-This central island group in Tonga is a little more expensive to get to but is arguably worth it to experience these tranquil South Pacific islands beautiful beaches and clear turquoise waters.
-Some locals, such as your host at Captain Cook’s Hideaway, offer casual fishing trips, while the Matafonua Lodge offer half-day fishing charters either trolling for bluewater fish or popping for giant trevally at the reefs.
+This central island group in Tonga is a little more expensive to get to but is arguably worth it to experience these tranquil South Pacific islands' beautiful beaches and clear turquoise waters.
+Ha'apai has a very limited selection of operators who offer fishing charters.

 Game Fish Species in Tonga